 Data from this project has determined base level conditions throughout the estuary where little data previously existed.
 The data is available for uses in resource management, which includes activities such as permitting, recreational decisions, watershed land use and infrastructure decisions, determining permit compliance as well as determining future monitoring needs.
 In conjunction with other water and resource monitoring project designs, there is a better understanding of estuarine conditions in the local aquatic preserves.

 Charlotte Harbor estuaries and tributaries are generally in good condition with higher levels of nutrients and color associated with summer rain and natural events.
 Lemon Bay tributaries have naturally lower dissolved oxygen and higher spikes in nutrients than the estuary itself.
 The data is used to set baseline estuary health conditions, long-term trend analyses and to identify specific areas needing further scientific study or management actions.
 The data has been used to help identify impaired waterbodies and set nutrient criteria standards.
-It also has been published in scientific journals, agency reports and is entered into the national STORET water quality data base.
+It also has been published in scientific journals, agency reports and is entered into the national STORET and WIN water quality databases.
 It is also available online for viewing or graphing at the Charlotte Harbor Water Atlas.

 The Charlotte Harbor Estuaries Volunteer Water Quality Monitoring Network is always looking for volunteers.
 Contact Melynda Brown at the DEP Charlotte Harbor Aquatic Preserves office in Punta Gorda at 941-575-5861 or Melynda.A.Brown@FloridaDEP.gov.